cgr-bid-columbia/.github/profile/README.md

 By clicking on a project name, you will access the user guide for the repositories related to each of them

+**Note:** While this README may be public, the guides regarding each project repos (as well as those repos) can only be seen by organization members.

 ---
-# Structure of the Academic Team
+# Structure of the Academic Team (Consultants only)

 Our organigram can be found [here](https://docs.google.com/presentation/d/14rwj_Vp3KWuxNM8lidnvk24lUC07rtO1FIMUqsqzXUo/edit?usp=sharing).
 However, this can only be seen by organization members.

+---
 # General Rules for Internal Tasks

 ## Softcoding